32 Different Types of Moths in Oregon

 Their wings have the potential to beat so swiftly that they may pass for hummingbirds.
 They cover most of the North American continent and are active all summer.

-Adults have symmetrical dark brown spots near the “shoulders,” at the middle and tip of each wing, and are light brown or tan tint.
+Adults have symmetrical dark brown spots near the “shoulders” at the middle and tip of each wing, and they are light brown or tan in tint.

-The tiny hindwings display a vivid pink hue when spread.
+When spread, the tiny hindwings display a vivid pink hue.
 Cream-colored hairs cover the furry legs.
 Despite the moths’ beauty and size, vintners do not want their spawn.

 Like the adult, the caterpillar’s larva is brown.
 They are larger than caterpillars from other families.